Iran arrests suspects in 'unforgivable' plane disaster as protests persist

 Police have responded to some protests with a violent crackdown, video posts on social media showed, with police beating protesters with batons, wounded people being carried, pools of blood on the streets and the sound of gunfire.

-A video to emerge on Tuesday showed an officer using an electric baton to shock a man as he writhed on the ground.
+A video that emerged on Tuesday showed an officer using an electric baton to shock a man as he writhed on the ground.

 Iran’s police have denied firing at protesters and said officers were ordered to act with restraint.
-The judiciary said 30 people had been detained in the unrest but said the authorities would show tolerance toward “legal protests”.
+The judiciary said 30 people had been detained in the unrest but said the authorities would show tolerance towards “legal protests”.

 Protests on Tuesday appeared peaceful, with scores gathering at two Tehran universities.
 “Where is justice?” some shouted.